phac-nml/arboratornf/docs/usage.md

-# phac-nml/iridanextexample: Usage
+# phac-nml/clustersplitter: Usage

 ## Introduction

-This pipeline is an example that illustrates running a nf-core-compliant pipeline on IRIDA Next.
+This [Nextflow](https://www.nextflow.io/) pipeline implements [Arborator](https://github.com/phac-nml/arborator).
+Arborator takes as input JSON-formatted genomic profiles and corresponding metadata, groups genomic profiles according to specified metadata criteria, and then summarizes each group and its corresponding metadata.

-## Samplesheet input
+## Samplesheet Input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
 It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.